What You Need to Know About The 7+

 Preparation

-Due to the high volume of competition for a place in these prep schools, a high amount of preparation and studying is required to do well on the exam.
-Pre-prep schools often offer extra classes for students taking the 7+ exam, so it is a good idea to enrol your child in those if they are offered.
-If your child is not enrolled in a pre-prep school that is focused on the 7+ exam, it will be necessary to hire a tutor that can properly prepare them.
+Due to the intense competition for places in these prep schools, thorough preparation is essential.
+Pre-prep schools often offer extra classes for students taking the 7+ exam, so it is a good idea to enroll your child in those if they are offered.
+If your child does not attend a pre-prep school that prepares for the 7+, hiring a tutor may be necessary.

 English